claushofmann/claushofmann.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-👋 Hi, I'm Claus, I'm a Ph.D. student at the Institute of Machine Learning at the Johannes-Kepler University Linz.
+👋 Hi, I'm Claus, I'm a Ph.D. student at the Institute of Machine Learning at the Johannes Kepler University Linz.

 🤖 I have broad interests in ML, currently I'm especially curious about Uncertainity in Machine Learning and In-Context Learning.